Fl0W97/ci-p3-stock-analyst/README.md

 ## Improvements and ideas for subsequent projects

+## Additional improvements (not implemented)
 - **Purchase Premium API Version**: Buy the premium version of the Alpha Vantage API to remove the limitation of 25 requests per day.
-- **Reactivate and Enhance Validations**: Reactivate the `check_column` function and add additional validations to ensure data integrity.
+- **Enhance Validations**: Add additional validations to ensure data integrity.
-- **Update Table Overview**: Include the profit and loss percentage in the table overview for better financial insights.
-- **Automate Google Spreadsheet Updates**: Implement automatic updates for the `stock_daily_update` Google Spreadsheet.
+- **Automate Google Spreadsheet Updates, Show stock Performance**: Add `stock_daily_update` Google Spreadsheet and program an daily update routine so that the update is handled automatically and store the results on a daily basis.
+AS a consequnce it is possible to add more analysis tasks such has identifying the best or worst performer.
 Use the 'Time Series' data from Alpha Vantage ([documentation](https://www.alphavantage.co/documentation/#time-series-data)).
 Each day, add a new value for each existing stock to the last column.
 Display the surplus after two days and analyze stock performance as a low or top performer after three days.
 Additional rules and chart techniques can be incorporated for more comprehensive analysis.
+The feature analyzes the last three available data points and identifies stocks with rising values.
+Using a for loop and if-else functions, the values of the last three entries in SHEET.worksheet('stock_daily_update') for each relevant column are pulled and analyzed.
+When all three entries show an increasing trend over time, the stock is identified as a current top performer.
+All top performers are displayed in the terminal.
+- **Extend Google Spreadsheet size** Currently the free version spreadsheet contains 26 columns.
+There is a error handling implemented once the limit here is reached, however to store more stocks more columns would be necessary.
 - **Improve HTML and JavaScript Design**: Enhance the HTML and JavaScript files to improve design aesthetics.
 Center the terminal, add attractive images with links to financial resources, and implement news snippets or links related to stocks.
-- **Secure API Key**: Due to security concerns, avoid exposing the API key in the code.
-Instead, hide it and configure it as a parameter in `creds.json`.
-- **Add Failure Handling for Google API**: Implement failure handling for Google API usage, as it is subject to its own set of limitations.
+- **Add Failure Handling**: Be more specific within the failure handling.
+For instance, the current validation just checks weather the Alphavantage API provides a stock value.
+It doesen't check what kind of failure occurs once the stock information is not provided.
+The Error message says: 'You reached the quota limit or the symbol doesn't exists'.

 ## Credits